Monotoba/OpenTiler/docs/README.md

 # OpenTiler Documentation

+Note: As of version 1.2.0, OpenTiler includes an in-app Help system (Help → Help Contents) that renders Markdown topics from `opentiler/help/`.
+The in-app help is aligned with the current menu structure and tools.

 ![OpenTiler Main Interface](images/opentiler-hero-image.png)

 Welcome to the OpenTiler documentation!
 OpenTiler is a professional document scaling and tiling application designed for architects, engineers, and professionals who need to print large-format documents on standard printers.